Incogn1toBro/BlueTeam-Trainer/README.md

 🔒 **Lab use only.** This setup intentionally weakens security on the Victim VM (disables Defender, enables unencrypted WinRM, installs offensive tooling).
 Run it only on isolated VMs, never on production or anything network-adjacent to it.

 📸 **Snapshot regularly.** Atomic tests leave residual artifacts (registry keys, scheduled tasks, services).
-Revert the Victim every 5–10 detonations to keep a clean baseline.
+Revert the Victim after every detonation to keep a clean baseline.

 🧠 **The friction is the feature.** Velociraptor collections are deliberately not automated — analysts choose what to collect.
-That's the training value.
+That is the training value.

 ---